Stuck in Trauma: 8 Hidden Reasons You Feel Emotionally Frozen

 Being stuck in trauma happens when your brain keeps interpreting present experiences as unsafe, even when danger has passed.
 This creates repeated emotional reactions, difficulty regulating feelings, and a sense of being frozen.
 You’re not refusing to move on; your nervous system is trying to protect you.

 It doesn’t always seem dramatic to be traumatized.
 You function, you grin, and you wake up.
-But there’s a heavy feeling inside. when conversations are replayed.
+But there’s a heavy feeling inside.
+When conversations are replayed.
 You obsess over minor details.
 You’re not sure why, but you feel triggered.
 You make an effort to progress, yet your emotional state stays the same.

 Emotional control becomes challenging at this point.
 Small stress can cause you to respond violently.
 You might also feel numb.
 Both occur as a result of your mind attempting to cope with grief from the past while addressing the present.
 The relationship between present emotions and past events becomes hazy.
 You are responding to what your mind recalls, rather than to what happened today.